 Compaction test requirements

 There shall be 1 compaction test per 12” lift per 10% of the total number of lots in the proposed subdivision

-Refer to section 17-409.E.4
+Fill shall not be placed closer than 10’ to any perimeter property line.

+Any volume of fill placed below the 100 year or 500 year Base Flood Elevation shall be compensated for and balanced by a hydraulically equivalent volume of excavation taken from below the Base Flood Elevation and above the normal pool water level:

+The determining criteria for land subject to this requirement shall be all land below the Base Flood elevation as determined by actual on-the-ground contours referenced to the official Town (Parish) benchmark system, regardless of whether the FEMA FIRM depict the property in question to be in a recognized flood zone.

+Where lakes are excavated, the volume of dirt removed below the normal pool water level of the lake cannot be credited as compensatory storage

+Compensatory storage excavations must have an equivalent hydraulic conveyance to the floodplain as the area being filled.
+Compensatory storage that is hydraulically disconnected will not be credited towards fill mitigation.

+If the compensating storage is derived from an off-site source that is not part of the proposed development it must be located in the same watershed as the proposed development and the base flood elevation at the off-site source shall not be greater than one foot higher than or one foot lower than the Base Flood elevation of the developed site.

+Excess storage credits may be created by a development and utilized by another development if it meets the criteria of Section 17-2060.G.3.d.iv.
+If excess credits are created by a development, the Town shall issue a credit letter that may be utilized by another project in the same watershed within five (5) years of the issuance of the letter.

+In no instance, shall fill be placed above the base flood elevation.

-Storm Water Detention Design Requirements:
+Storm Water Detention Design Requirements

-Commercial developments may be subject to a drainage impact fee in-lieu of, or in addition to, detention as detailed in the Ascension Parish Drainage Impact Fee Policy as set by the Ascension Parish Planning Commission.

 The engineering design of detention facilities shall properly account for the backwater condition of the receiving stream at the same time increment that the detention system is discharging into the receiving stream.
 Detailed time of concentration calculations, illustrated flow path, type of flow, and all pertinent parameters (Length, Slope, Manning’s n, etc.) as well as hydrographs (graphical and tabular) shall be included in the Drainage Impact Study to demonstrate proper control of the peak discharge from the subject site.

 The outfall for storm water detention facilities shall be gravity driven.
 Mechanical systems, such as pumps, shall not be used for discharging flow from detention ponds.